winocc/SimpleWiNo/README.md

 Test and receive packets arrived on the MAC layer
 - payload : packet itself as an octets table
-- len : pointeur to packet length
+- len : pointer to packet length
-- sourceAddress : pointeur to source address
+- sourceAddress : pointer to source address
 - return 1 if a packet has been received, 0 else

 ```c